how to save water

 To monitor and record spills, Event Duration Monitors (EDMs) are being installed across NI Water’s wastewater network over a multi-year investment programme.
 These measure the times when a spill is occurring and for how long.

-The first phase of our deployment, as agreed with the NI Environment Agency (NIEA), is focused on discharges to bathing waters and shell fisheries.
-By June 2024 we will have many EDMs fully installed and confirmed to be sending reliable information back to our Alarm Management Centre.
+The first phase of our deployment, as agreed with the NI Environment Agency (NIEA), is focused on discharges to bathing waters and locations near to shellfish breeding grounds.

 By the end of this PC21 Price Control period, (ending spring 2027), we aim to have over 700 EDMs deployed for an investment of around £20m.
-In preparing to submit our business plan for the next PC27 Price Control covering the period 2027 to 2033, we will engage with NIEA, the Utility Regulator and the Department for Infrastructure (DfI) to make the funding case for EDM installation at all storm overflows.
+This will give us around 30% coverage of all storm overflows.
+In preparing to submit our business plan for the next PC27 Price Control, covering the period 2027 to 2033, we will engage with NIEA, the Utility Regulator and the Department for Infrastructure (DfI) to make the funding case for EDM installation at all storm overflows.

 How much raw sewage does NI Water put into our waterways each year?